Nowaaru/nix-diary/README.md

   - Problem with such a fragmented configuration is that Nix seemingly doesn't have a path shortcut for the flake root.

+    Today I also learned that `self` refers to the root directory of the flake and not the flake attrset.
+Huh.

 - [ ] Apply current theme to screenshot tool